chandlermar/vr-final-project/readme.txt

 Particle Life Simulator
 Made For CS484 Virtual Reality at the University of Nevada, Reno.
 Instructors: Paul MacNeilage, Eelke Folmer

+**Note: particle-sim-demo-lite.apk spawns 210 particles which is optimal for running the program natively on Meta Quest 2.
+	  If you are using a link cable to run the program through a PC, particle-sim-demo.apk uses 663 particles which shows more interactions.

-Created by: Chandler Martin, Jeffrey Carson, Jashawn Taylor, Jewel Gomez
+Created by: Chandler Martin, Jeffrey Carson, Jashawn Taylor, Jewel Gomez Group 15

 Requirements: Works best on Meta Quest 2